BankAdvisor – UK Digital Bank Comparisons

 Key Features

-FSCS ProtectionYes — up to £120,000 per person
+FSCS ProtectionYes — up to £120,000 per person (FSCS protected)

-Monthly Fee£0 — Free personal current account; Plus (£5/month) and Premium (£15/month) plans available
+Monthly Fee£0 — Free personal current account; Plus (£5/month), Premium (£15/month), and Max (£17/month) plans available with additional benefits

-Current AccountsYes — Personal current account with instant notifications, Pots for budgeting, and a contactless Mastercard debit card
+Current AccountsYes — Personal current account with instant notifications, Pots for budgeting, and a contactless Mastercard debit card (coral, Plus, or metal depending on tier)

-Savings AccountsYes — Easy Access Savings Pots (up to 4.60% AER) and Fixed Term Savings Pots
+Savings AccountsYes — Easy Access Savings Pots (up to 4.60% AER) and Fixed Term Savings Pots with competitive rates

-LoansYes — Personal loans available (subject to eligibility)
+LoansYes — Personal loans available from £1,000 to £25,000 (subject to eligibility and credit check)

-Top Savings Rate4.60% AER (variable) — On the Easy Access Savings Pot
+Top Savings Rate4.60% AER (variable) — On the Easy Access Savings Pot (rates vary by account tier)

 Monzo at a Glance